 Rejecting the limits of their power,

-our ancestors rebelled against God’s vision of goodness,
+our ancestors rebelled against God’s vision of goodness.

-resulting in toil, tyranny, trauma, and death.
+we compound the pain of toil, tyranny, trauma, and death.

 But God never gave up.